ydahal1/ydahal1/ReadMe.md

-Why is there always a gate around cemeteries?
-Because people are always dying to get in.
+I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.

 [
-Thu Apr  9 00:36:48 UTC 2026
+Fri Apr 10 00:43:13 UTC 2026
  ]